Measurement System

 - Item / Part for checking

-- Inspector who will check
+- The inspector who will check (Appraiser)

 - Method to use the instruments